 I never purchased a Sega CD or Saturn.
 So sadly never experimented with playing Sega CD audio.
 The first console I owned that played CDs was the Sega Dreamcast.
-One of the first things I attempted to do on the Dreamcast was put the discs from it into my stereo CD player to see what would happened.
+One of the first things I attempted to do on the Dreamcast was to put the discs from it into my stereo CD player to see what would happen.
 Sadly nothing.
-It was a habit I developed after getting my first CD-Rom computer games and it usually resulted in nothing, but on occasion the audio from the game would play.
-Even though I kind of understood why that would happen, it still made me giddy.
+It was a habit I developed after getting my first CD-Rom computer games and it usually resulted in nothing, but on occasion, the audio from the game would play.
+Even though I kind of understand why that would happen, it still made me giddy.

 Listen to the Sega Master System Podcast

 I am not sure what got me thinking about this phenomenon recently.
-Most of my disc related devices are either in storage or donated.
-Only my DVD player in my computer remains.
+Most of my disc-related devices are either in storage or donated.
+Only my DVD player on my computer remains.
 I did a quick search on YouTube and found a few examples of audio captured from discs.
 The one for the Sega Saturn is by far my favorite.
-They placed a warning message about using this disc in your audio equipment and ow doing so could damage your equipment.
+They placed a warning message about using this disc in your audio equipment and how doing so could damage your equipment.